springxu0800/Linux.Howto-EGLFS-Mali-LimaPanfrost-NoX/README.md

               **remove the **BUILDQT5** dir**
                   *recreate it then re-run qt configure again*

-*For configure help see: "qtbase/config_help.txt"*
+*For qt configure help see: "qtbase/config_help.txt"*

 ```